 Caching of HTML can significantly reduce resource usage, and provide scaling and performance benefits.
-As opposed to static resources, like Javascript, CSS and images – HTML is often tailored to the individual that views it.
-Therefore HTML caching, also called full page caching, is not trivial and there are several pitfalls to avoid.
+As opposed to static resources, like Javascript, CSS, and images – HTML is often tailored to the individual who views it.
+Therefore HTML caching, also called full-page caching, is not trivial and there are several pitfalls to avoid.

 This article explains how to make HTML caching work with WordPress and Cloudflare using both Page Rules and Cache Rules.